Online QDRO Preparation. Start Today >

 Failing to address earnings and losses in a DC plan.

 Often there is a delay of several months between the date of division and the date that funds in a DC plan are divided.
-The Agreement must specify what happens to earnings and losses awarded to the wife between the date of division and actual payment.
+The Agreement must specify what happens to earnings and losses awarded to a spouse between the date of division and actual payment.

 Failing to address surviving spouses issues.